A Simple Low-Cut Filter

 Explanation

-First, we create a myFilter object for the required number of channels:
+First, a myFilter object is created for the required number of channels:

 - KittyDSP::Biquad::Filter myFilter(audioInputsCount);